 By Ed Staskus

-I went to our Homecoming dance at St. Mel’s with a girl friend.
-She wasn’t a girlfriend, just someone who happened to be a girl.
+I went to our Homecoming dance with a girl.
+She wasn’t a girlfriend, not exactly, just somebody who happened to be a girl.
 Nobody is allowed to go by himself or even with another guy, no matter what kind of friends you are.
-You have to have a date to go to Homecoming.
+You have to go with a date to go to Homecoming.
 The dance was in the main gym the night after we smash-mouthed a mouthwatering win over Moeller’s, the Fighting Crusaders.

 The big bad Crusaders slouched back to Cincinnati and afterwards we called them the Sad Taters.
-St. Mel’s takes no prisoners on the football field.
+They weren’t singing the Blue and Gold Fight Song.
+St. Ed’s takes no prisoners on the football field.
 No, SIR!
 Mr. Rote, our religion teacher, says mercy is a virtue, but not on Friday nights.

 My dad worked the refreshment table at the dance.
 He’s a member of the Father’s Club.
 It was awesome for my friends and me.
 We had a boat load of free drinks, for sure.
 I must have had four or five cans of Mountain Dew.